nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/client-src.md

 # Querying via the Mixnet
 The following is used to construct a `BalanceRequest`, send this to the supplied `service` address, and then handle the response, matching it to a `ResponseType` (in this case the only expected response, a `BalanceResponse`).

-The actual sending of the request is performed by `client.send_bytes`: sending the serialised `BalanceRequest` to the supplied Nym address (the `Recipient` imported from the `nym_sphinx_addressing` crate).
+The actual sending of the request is performed by `client.send_message`: sending the serialised `BalanceRequest` to the supplied Nym address (the `Recipient` imported from the `nym_sphinx_addressing` crate).
 It is sending the default number of SURBs along with the message, defined [here](https://github.com/nymtech/nym/blob/develop/sdk/rust/nym-sdk/src/mixnet/client.rs#L34).

 ```rust
 pub async fn query_balance(